CrazyCoder613/awesome-vue/README.md

  - [vue-spinners](https://github.com/Saeris/vue-spinners) - 💫 A collection of loading spinner components for Vuejs
  - [vue-progress-bar](https://github.com/Yangfan2016/vue-yan-progress) - This is a cascading progress bar plugin based on vue
  - [vue-loading-button](https://github.com/shwilliam/vue-loading-button) - 👇 Straightforward button with slideout loading indicator
- - [vue-preloaders](https://github.com/igaloly/vue-preloaders) - Attach your preloader at any time, to any element easily and quickly

 #### Progress Bar